 - Fight back when the insurance company offers less compensation than you deserve

-Overview of the Wrongful Death Laws in Clearwater, FL
+Overview of Clearwater Wrongful Death Laws

 Under the Florida wrongful death law, you’re entitled to sue for damages if your loved one would have been eligible to file a personal injury lawsuit if the injury hadn’t been fatal.